 For the past several years, we have held Flea Markets at the Farm as a fundraiser for Langhorne Open Space.
 Starting with just 20 vendors the first season, the Flea Market has grown to over 100 vendors.
 Hundreds of buyers attend this popular event.

 Donations Needed!
 For those who prefer not to be a 'vendor', but want the opportunity to clean out attics and garages, we offer the opportunity to donate saleable items to our "Farm Store".
 All proceeds from the sale of these items support the activities of Langhorne Open Space.
-(Sorry, but we can't accept clothing, furniture, computer equipment, books, record albums, or toys.)
+(Sorry, but we can't accept clothing, furniture, computer equipment, record albums, or toys.
+Children’s books are welcome, but other than that we can’t accept any more books right now.)
 For more information about donating items to the Farm Store, please contact Debbie Miele (215-752-8066; firstname.lastname@example.org).

 For general information about the Flea Market and Vendor Spaces please contact Flea Market organizer Bob Duaime (215-752-4289; email@example.com).